tytydraco/yessleep/out/I_live_with_spirits_which_do_not_wish_to_move_on_and_recently_a_new_one_has_arrived_unlike_any_I_have_ever_met.md

 I first caught a glimpse of it ten days ago.

-It was a few hours before noon, yet there was little sunlight to brighten up the halls of the manor, a harsh storm was brewing, and the winter fog had already began making untimely appearances.
+It was a few hours before noon, yet there was little sunlight to brighten up the halls of the manor, a harsh storm was brewing, and the winter fog had already begun making untimely appearances.
 As I made my way towards the library through one of the halls, the open windows let in some scarce light to create misty shafts.

-It grew as I walked, crawling its way up my limbs and spin, growing colder as it crawled further, until it began to pierce me and I could ignore it no longer.
+It grew as I walked, crawling its way up my limbs and spine, growing colder as it crawled further, until it began to pierce me and I could ignore it no longer.
 I gasped as if I had just resurfaced from water after nearly drowning, and then jolted around to see what was its source.
 And this time I was not greeted by nothing.

 It lasted for but a moment.
 I saw just a silhouette, a brilliant silhouette of mist and light which glowed with an otherworldly beauty in that dark hall, its shape barely resembled a person yet it was more brilliant than any person could be.
 My eyes were glued to it, and strangely I couldn’t find myself to say anything before It faded away, and with it the chill did so as well.

 I snapped back, “Please!
 Don’t disappear again!”, I called, though the gentleness was overshadowed by desperation now, “Are you lost here?
-Nothing can do you harm here, so why much you disappear?”
+Nothing can do you harm here, so why must you disappear?”

 I regretted those words as the beautiful figure did not reappear.
 I was sore for next several days then, wondering if it wouldn’t have fled if I had spoken lighter, yearning to see that brilliant silhouette again.
+How can someone dead have such an effect on you?

-That evening, I headed out towards onto the manor’s porch, despite the long toll of time which they have faced in their years, the planks still Stand strong, barely even creaking if stepped on.
+That evening, I headed out onto the manor’s porch, despite the long toll of time which they have faced in their years, the planks still stand strong, barely even creaking if stepped on.
 The fisherman was standing against the porch railing, fishing rod in one hand and the other tucked within his dusty coat.
-His fisherman cap was half torn and eternally stained, and his loose pants and undershirt fared no better.
+His fisherman's cap was half torn and eternally stained, and his loose pants and undershirt fared no better.
 His beard was of a similar quality as his clothes.

 “Evening, young lady!”, he tipped his hat.
-His voice was as course as you would expect, but that energy of one who found only joy in speaking.
+His voice was as course as you would expect, but with that energy of one who found only joy in speaking.

-“Good evening!”, I said, he would get upset if I did not meet his greeting, “Sorry for being a bit abrupt but have you, by chance, noticed anyone knew around?
+“Good evening!”, I said, he would get upset if I did not meet his greetings, “Sorry for being a bit abrupt but have you, by chance, noticed anyone knew around?
 Or felt another presence perhaps?”

 He furrowed his brow, but a smile of interest accompanied it, “Oh my, my, that is a quite a question, is it not?
 Hmmm… will we have another resident in this little home?
 I truly do not wish to share this porch with any more individuals, no matter how fine they may be.”, that was not an answer.